Oral History Transcript — Dr. Kenneth Stevens

-Matthies: How about Latticsogut [?].
+Matthies: How about Ladefoged.
 Does he ever visit us?

 Stevens: I think he has on occasion.
-My memory of Lattifold [?] was when he first came to this country and took a faculty position at UCLA.
+My memory of Ladefoged was when he first came to this country and took a faculty position at UCLA.
 On his way there, I believe he stayed with my wife and me.

-Matthies: When did Stephanie Shanuck Huffnagel [?] come to MIT?
+Matthies: When did Stefanie Shattuck-Hufnagel come to MIT?

 Stevens: Golly, sheís been here a good twenty years, I guess.
 So whenever that was, around 1980 or so.
 Maybe a little before that.
 For a while, she was on the faculty at Cornell and she used to commute.
 Then she decided to settle down here and we were happy to have her work more in our group.

-Matthies: So the current group is you, Stephanie Shanuck Huffnagel, and Joe Perkell, which is quite a productive and congenial core of folks.
+Matthies: So the current group is you, Stefanie Shattuck-Hufnagel, and Joe Perkell, which is quite a productive and congenial core of folks.

 Stevens: Yes.
 Covering a range of interests which is nice.
 We shouldnít forget people like you.

 Matthies: Youíve had some outstanding students recently.
-Aburel Wan [?] comes to mind immediately.
+Abeer Alwan comes to mind immediately.
 What are some of the accomplishments of your doctoral students?

-Stevens: Over the years, certainly my first doctoral student was Jim Flannagan.
+Stevens: Over the years, certainly my first doctoral student was Jim Flanagan.
 So certainly his accomplishments are well documented.
-You know, with people like that or a Beere [?], itís easy to say, ďOh, yes, he or she, my student.Ē But when theyíre that good and come to MIT, you really end up not having that much influence.
+You know, with people like that or Abeer, itís easy to say, ďOh, yes, he or she, my student.Ē But when theyíre that good and come to MIT, you really end up not having that much influence.